eternagame/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Finally, help us review your changes and provide a record for later reference by providing some information.
+    Note that the PR description will be used as the commit description when the PR is merged, so please keep it up to date as you make any changes!
 -->

 ## Summary